massoncheg/forgejo-docs/admin/logging-documentation.md

 The Access logger is a new logger for version 1.9.
 It provides a NCSA Common Log compliant log format.
 It's highly configurable but caution should be taken when changing its template.
-The main benefit of this logger is that Gitea can now log accesses in a standard log format so standard tools may be used.
+The main benefit of this logger is that Forgejo can now log accesses in a standard log format so standard tools may be used.

 You can enable this logger using `ENABLE_ACCESS_LOG`.
 Its outputs are